lazoriks/Portfolio/README.md

 ### Media

-* Open sites and sources of images and emblems
+* Open sites and sources of images and emblems(Sorry, I forgot links these pictures;))
 * Code institute for the deployment process
-* Translated with www.DeepL.com/Translator (free version)
+* Translated with www.DeepL.com/Translator and Grammarly for Windows

 ## Acknowledgements